darikoneil/Pat-Map/README.md

        Size optimization method may not be appropriate when increasing size Documentation is not appropriately built at Read the Docs
        Infinite/Near-infinite hang i par processing of ensemble ID from one of recent pushes???
+       Random ensembles threshold not appropriate for inhibitory neurons with dense connectivity